revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring MVC.md

 </details>

 ---
-16. How do we provide version to RESTful APIs in Spring?
+16. How do we provide a version to RESTful APIs in Spring?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)